 You are finished.

-ScoutDNS supports YouTube's restricted modes to provide a level of content control on the YouTube platform.
-While individual videos cannot be allowed or blocked at the URL level, Google G Suite users can approve individual videos for users within the ...
+ScoutDNS supports YouTube's restricted modes, allowing for a level of content control on the platform.
+While individual videos cannot be allowed or blocked at the URL level, Google G Suite users can approve specific videos for others within the same ...